 Phillips Ambassadors Academic Course

 Phillips Ambassadors are enrolled in a global studies course designed uniquely for them.
 Successful completion of the 3-hour credit course, GLBL 281, is required of all scholarship recipients.
-The course includes two pre-departure, day-long retreats on two Saturdays during the semester; continues with online distance learning exchanges while abroad; and concludes with three day-long Saturday retreats upon return to Chapel Hill.
+The course includes two pre-departure, day-long retreats on two Saturdays (or Sundays) during the semester; continues with online distance learning exchanges while abroad; and concludes with three day-long Saturday (or Sunday) retreats upon return to Chapel Hill.
 Led by Carolina faculty, GLBL 281 challenges students to explore their study abroad locale in significant detail and seek understanding of the region in a global context.

 Students receive three graded credit hours for GLBL 281; a grade for the course is reflected in a student’s official transcript during the first semester back at UNC after completing a study abroad program.
 GLBL 281 fulfills the Beyond the North Atlantic (BN) general education requirement.